versuchshaus/foundational/README.md

 # Foundational

-The theme is being rewritten from the ground up to provide a better post-installation experience.
+**Please Note:** The theme is being rewritten from the ground up to provide a better post-installation experience.
 My original intention was to provide just the basics so that theme developers could build their own creations based on Foundational.
 I have decided instead to provide a complete working theme for Grav that someone can install and use immediately, in hopes of fostering greater adoption of this amazing content management system.

 Since this is a side project, I can't give a solid timeline, but work is proceeding steadily.

 The **Foundational** Theme is for [Grav CMS](http://github.com/getgrav/grav).
 The theme is built with [Zurb Foundation 6.5](https://foundation.zurb.com/sites/docs/index.html).